 There are several things which are difficult to fully explain with words and images, so be sure to check out the video tutorial below!

-First, this article is part of a the DIY walnut epoxy dining table build series.
+This tutorial is part of my DIY walnut epoxy dining table build series.

 I incorporate unique and reclaimed wood in most of my woodworking projects.